competent-hedgeho/journalpromptcompendium/README.md

 ## Happy Journaling!

-[^1]: Obsidian has a plug in called "Dice Roller" available under community plug ins.
+[^1]: Obsidian has a community plug in called "Dice Roller" available under community plug ins.
 This can be easily coded directly into the prompt masterlist and/or individual links using code `dice:1d#` surrounded by backticks, once the plug in is installed and enabled. # needs to be replaced by the number of prompts/categories (for example: 27 for Masterlist or 15 for Self Care).